 Once final transcripts are evaluated by the Registrar’s office and the credits are submitted to the RRO registration system, the One-Day Transfer session options will become available.

-for a One-Day session?
-The 30-hour requirement to register for a One-Day session is based on hours earned POST-high school.
+The 24-hour requirement to register for a One-Day session is based on hours earned POST-high school.
 If students are admitted to Texas Tech directly from high school, the Two-Day session is required.
 Although these hours won't meet the Red Raider Orientation requirement, these credits can still be applied toward your degree from Texas Tech University.

 While in pre-engineering, you will enroll in normal university core curriculum and engineering math courses.
 Pre-Engineering students benefit from the highly personal, success-oriented, and career-focused advising provided by University Advising during your first academic semesters at Texas Tech.